con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 *Samādhi*-resting through great meditation,
 Endowed with bodies flowing from great wisdom,
-Most great in strength, most great in skilful means,
+Both great in strength and great in skilful means,
 A brimming ocean filled with vows and knowledge, (37)

 * For the third quarter of 37, we again interpret the text slightly differently from VV.
 Given the start of the passage, it seems more consistent to say that Mañjuśrī *has* great strength etc. rather than that he *is* great strength etc..